Based in northern California, our team is made up of dedicated and passionate supporters of wildlife conservation.

 After 20 years in the private sector in Silicon Valley, Rebecca joined The Nature Conservancy in 2001 to pursue her life-long interest in conservation.
 As a Regional Director she oversaw conservation programs in many parts of the world, from China to Peru to the western United States, and developed a deep appreciation for the importance of community-based conservation.
 Then as the Chief Conservation Strategies Officer she led TNC’s global policy and science initiatives.
 She joined WCN in 2010 to contribute her experience to WCN’s innovative and effective model for wildlife conservation.
 She is on the boards of several other conservation organizations, and in her free time, she also enjoys hiking adventures.

 Pauline holds a lifelong passion for conservation and a love of the outdoors.
 She grew up on a sheep ranch along the banks of the Mattole River in remote Northern California.
 From her background in philanthropy, she has extensive experience working with donors who had either a lot or a little to give, and was inspired daily by the kindness and generosity of people in her community.
-She is excited to be a part of the WCN team as the Donor Engagement Data Manager and to work with our team by providing essential information garnered through research to reach our audience as effectively as possible.
+She is excited to be a part of the WCN team as the Gift and Legacy Manager and to work on planned as well as current giving opportunities.
 She received a Bachelor’s Degree in pre-law from Mills College, and later earned a Master’s Degree from The George Washington University in Political Management.
-Among her many interests, she has volunteered at a program that takes WWII and Korean War veterans on a four-day trip to Washington D.C. to visit and reflect at their respective War Memorials, has run three half marathons (the latest in Zion National Park), and loves to travel.
+Among her many interests, she has volunteered at a program that takes WWII and Korean War veterans on a four-day trip to Washington D.C. to visit and reflect at their respective War Memorials, has run three half marathons and loves to travel.

 Hailing from Brookline, Massachusetts, Becca joined WCN as the Grants Manager in September 2016.
 She brings with her over ten years of fundraising experience, starting in college by raising money to buy a boat for her collegiate rowing team in memory of her father and then bicycling across the country to raise money for affordable housing.
 Becca holds a B.S. in Animal Science from Cornell University and is excited to bring together her professional skill set with her personal interests and love of animals.
 She’s an avid equestrian and a dog lover.
 In her free time, she enjoys backpacking (especially in the Sierra Nevada mountains), cycling, photography, running, open water swimming, and generally being outside as much as possible.
 She lives in Oakland with her dog, Huckleberry, and spends most of her free time riding her horse, Temecula.
 Two fun facts: her first pet was a mouse, and she used to lead Lord of the Rings-themed horse treks in New Zealand.

-Paul specializes in highly threatened and endangered species, incubating conservation startup projects, and building leadership capacity in the environmental field.
-Paul joined WCN to drive strategy, partnerships, and growth for the Lion Recovery Fund, and to guide WCN’s Conservation Programs in priority setting and measuring success.
-In addition to his work with WCN, he runs Save Pangolins, a project he co-founded to address the illegal trade of the little-known pangolin, the world’s most trafficked mammal.
+Paul specializes in highly threatened and endangered species, incubating conservation startups, and building leadership capacity in the environmental field.
+At WCN, Paul is accountable for the strategic deployment and tactical implementation of WCN’s Wildlife Funds Strategy, including current and future ones.
+In addition to his work with WCN, he runs Save Pangolins, a project he co-founded to address the illegal trade of the little-known pangolin, the world’s most illegally trafficked mammal.
 Prior to WCN, Paul was a director of Ewaso Lions and helped start, grow, and run the project.
 Paul is an alum of the Emerging Wildlife Conservation Leaders program and now serves on the board.
 Paul holds a BSc from the University of Michigan’s School of Natural Resources & Environment and received his Master’s from the Yale School of Forestry & Environmental Studies.
-He was raised in the Bay Area and has come home to live in San Francisco.
+He was raised in the Bay Area.

-Kelly has been an avid animal lover all her life.
-After many years working in Environmental Education, her career path led her through the world of Zoos and Aquariums where she was inspired by those making a difference in the field of conservation.
-Kelly has a Masters of Public Administration in Nonprofit Management and enjoys using her knowledge to help those in the field.
+Kelly has been an avid animal lover all her life and has always nurtured careers where animals and the environment fit alongside how people learn about and experience our planet.
+She attended her first WCN-hosted Wildlife Conservation Expo in 2005 and it lead her to be deeply inspired by those making a difference in the field of conservation.
+Kelly has a Masters of Public Administration in Nonprofit Management and enjoys using her knowledge of business practices and relationship building to help those in the field.
 She feels fortunate to be able to put her skills and her passion for animals together in her role at WCN.
-When she is not at the office Kelly can be found enjoying the company of friends or at the park with her dog, Frank.
+Kelly lives in her home town of Portland, Oregon and can be found outside enjoying both the sun and the rain with her two pups Frank and Fern.